JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - [Amiga Peters Quest](https://github.com/riksweeney/edgar) Looks primative but complete and recently updated
 - [Soldat](https://github.com/Soldat/soldat) Like Worms and a Platformer.
 Made in Pascal.
 - [Teeworlds](https://github.com/teeworlds/teeworlds/) like worms but frantic.
 I like the idea of making this into a full platform game.
+- [Mario](https://github.com/jazzyjester/Mario-Game) This looks like mario all stars and has a level editor
+- [Worms](http://hedgewars.org) This is a really cool worms clone.
+I wonder if you can make your own levels?
+Yeah you can make your own Missions in LUA!
+- [Super Bombinas](https://github.com/victords/super-bombinhas) Like simple Mario and real up to date and in ruby

 A bunch from [OSGameClones](https://osgameclones.com) and more - with a few exceptions these are actively maintained projects